 As previously discussed the amino acid profile of soy is similar to animal proteins.
 Soy also has one of the best leucine contents compared to other plant proteins with around 2.3g of per typical 30g serving.

-If you were really looking to optimise muscle hypertrophy to its absolute limit I would also slightly increase the dosage or pair the protein powder with a cup of soy milk to get closer to 3g of leucine.
+If you were really looking to optimise muscle hypertrophy to its absolute limit I would also slightly increase the dosage.
+Another option is to pair the protein powder with a cup of soy milk to get closer to 3g of leucine.

 In general, however, I would avoid using any protein supplements as a crutch to reach daily protein recommendations.
 You don’t want to replace a significant portion of whole foods with a protein supplement as this will reduce your ability to meet other micronutrient requirements including iron and zinc.

 I tend to limit using protein powder to once or twice per day maximum for most athletes.

 - Consume 10-20% above the protein recommendations for non-vegan athletes